 \section{Expressing properties in (\ac) \en logic}

 In this section we show how to express properties in \ac\en logic.
-In particular, we show how to express almost all problems that are known to be solvable in \XP time parameterized by the mim-width of a given branch decomposition of the input graph, some problems that were not known to be solvable in such a run time, and diverse variants of problems expressible in \ac\en logic.
+In particular, we show how to express almost all problems that are known to be solvable in \XP time parameterized by the mim-width of a given rooted layout of the input graph, some problems that were not known to be solvable in such a run time, and diverse variants of problems expressible in \ac\en logic.